vsslctrl/vsslctrl/README.md

 ## `Zone.track`

-* Not all sources have complete metadata - missing value will be set to defaults
+* Not all sources have complete metadata - missing value will be set to defaults.
 * VSSLs default cover art URL link `[zone.host]/img/default_cover_art.png` is broken on the A.3x

 | Property      	| Description | Type		| Values 		|